 Patricia Lee Lewis, a native Texan, lives and works at Patchwork Farm Retreat in Western Massachusetts, where she shares the world with trees and stones, chickadees, writers and bears.
-A prize-winning poet, she is currently writing a novel set in West Texas in the 1930’s.
-For over 20 years, she has led weekend writing retreats and weekly workshops at Patchwork Farm and throughout the United States, and yoga and writing retreats at sacred sites around the world – in Guatemala, Mexico, Scotland, Ireland, Wales, Spain, Puerto Rico, Costa Rica, Zimbabwe and New Zealand.
+Patricia is a prize-winning poet, whose poetry books include A Kind of Yellow and High Lonesome.
+She is currently at work on a novel set in West Texas in the 1930’s.
+For over 25 years, she has led weekend writing retreats and weekly workshops at Patchwork Farm and throughout the United States, and yoga and writing retreats at sacred sites around the world – in Guatemala, Mexico, Scotland, Ireland, Wales, Spain, Puerto Rico, Costa Rica, Zimbabwe and New Zealand.

 Tzivia Gover, MFA, is the director of the Institute for Dream Studies and the author of Joy in Every Moment: Mindful Exercises for Waking to the Wonders of Ordinary Life.
 Drawing from mindfulness, dreamwork, and writing, Gover empowers people to live their best lives.
 She offers presentations and keynotes at retreat centers and in corporate, community, and educational settings.
 Her articles and essays have appeared in print and online publications including BeliefNet, Poets & Writers Magazine, The New York Times, and The Boston Globe.
 She is also a blogger at Thrive Global, and All Things Healing.
 Her forthcoming book Sleep Mindfully, Dream Well is due out from Storey Publishing in the fall of 2017.
 To learn more visit http://www.tziviagover.com.